* What does "Puppington" have to do with stop-motion animation?

 *** It seems like all the adults in Moralton hate responsibility period!
 My question would be why did it take a long time for the adults to realize their horrible advice is what causes Orel to cause chaos in town?

-* In "Honor" Orel talks with Coach Stopframe and seems to be really hurt that Clay told everyone he killed the bear, and not Orel.
-But Orel himself was the one who refused to tell his father that he killed it out of spite, so why does he fell like his father should know he's lying all along?
+* In "Honor" Orel talks with Coach Stopframe and seems to be really hurt that Clay told everyone he killed the bear, not Orel.
+But Orel himself was the one who refused to tell his father that he killed it out of spite, so why does he feel like his father should know he's lying all along?

 ** Clay doesn't take the blame for shooting Orel, because, as Clay said, he doesn't remember.
-However, he takes the credit of shooting the bear, even though he doesn't know that he did shoot the bear.
+However, he takes the credit for shooting the bear, even though he doesn't know that he did shoot the bear.
 It's just a huge slap in the face for Orel.

 ** It's also the fact that Clay lies about it, trying to place the blame on Orel.
 The three mentioned excuses are that Orel: got between him and the bear, Orel shot himself, or the bear shot Orel.

 * If Clay and Blobberta hate each other so much, then why did they have Orel in the first place?
 It also doesn't help that they neglect the boy and WordOfGod says that Orel is not an accident.